Ydalirsson/gw2-Chatlogger/README.md

 ## Accuracy problems
 The OCR engine converts the text from the screens into text and tries to deliver the best possible result depending on the settings and optimizations.
 During the conversion, the engine includes the training data from the tessdata folder and uses neural net (LSTM).
 It can happen that letters are interpreted differently even if the text remains the same.
 The new chatlines are currently being compared with the saved chatlines in order to avoid repetitions.
 A different interpretation of a character / letter has the consequence that the line is written again with its deviations.
+Accuracy depends on resolution, font size in chat, selected language, included training datas and preprocessing screens of the text.
+Sometimes the lines are still misinterpreted.

 # Manual - How to use it
 ## Control tab